Skip to content

 Getting Started Without Breaking the Bank

-If you're new to embellishment crafts, start with the essentials: good tweezers, a rhinestone picker, quality adhesive, and basic organization.
-As noted by Martha Stewart Living, investing in quality tools for your most frequent techniques yields better results than having many mediocre tools.
+If you are new to embellishment crafts, start with the essentials: good tweezers, a rhinestone picker, quality adhesive and basic organisation.
+Investing in quality tools for your most frequent techniques yields better results than having many mediocre tools.

-You can gradually add specialized tools as your skills and interests develop.
+You can gradually add specialised tools as your skills and interests develop.
 Many crafters find that investing in one quality tool each month builds a professional kit without overwhelming their budget.

 The Bottom Line